Top

 Thoughtful & Strategic Representation for Divorces in North Dallas and East Texas

 Filing for divorce can be confusing, overwhelming, and emotionally challenging.
 At Mohr Law Group, we understand the unique hardships of ending a marriage.
-Whether you’re anticipating contentious litigation or preparing for an amicable mediated divorce, having the right lawyer on your side can make a meaningful difference in the outcome of your case.
+Whether you are anticipating contentious litigation or preparing for an amicable mediated divorce, having the right lawyer on your side can make a meaningful difference in the outcome of your case.

 Our team includes a board-certified family law attorney with a proven track record of success in complex and high-stakes divorce cases, underscoring our commitment to delivering strategic and compassionate advocacy tailored to each family’s circumstances.
 We take a holistic approach to give every case the time and personalized attention it deserves.